freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/count-the-coins.md

 # --instructions--

-Implement a function to determine how many ways there are to make change for a `cents` cents using these common coins.
+Implement a function to determine how many ways there are to make change for a given input, `cents`, that represents an amount of US pennies using these common coins.

 # --hints--